shivkumar98/FreeCodeCamp-Projects/04 - Front End Libraries/05 - Redux/README.md

 const store = Redux.createStore(ikmmutableReducer);
 ```

-- I concatenate the toDo propertyu of the action object to the state:
+- I concatenate the toDo property of the action object to the state:

 ```javascript
 console.log(state)